trustgrid/docs/content/en/docs/nodes/appliances/data-plane/index.md

 {{<alert color="info">}}This is most effective if run from the client/edge node to a gateway since the gateway is the only one actually listening on that port.
 If run in the other direction (gateway -> client) it is likely any firewall between will drop the connections and the client will definitely not respond on that port. {{</alert>}}

+### Peer Disconnect
+The disconnect button will disconnect the node from the selected peer.
+The tunnel should be reestablished automatically but there will be a period of disruption.
+After clicking the link, you will be prompted to confirm the action.
+{{<tgimg src="disconnect-confirm.png" caption="Disconnect prompt" width="45%">}}

+{{<alert color="warning">}} If the peer node is the primary site and a DR site with a higher metric exists, some traffic may be routed to the DR site.{{</alert>}}
 ## View Latency to Peers

 To view latency data between two nodes, select either the edge or gateway node, and then from the peers table, select the node to view.